price2high/Creating-a-Cyborg/Stripping the Skin.md

 - Launched the Arch installer.

 **`/dev/sda` was wiped clean.**
-Mac partitions?
+Windows partitions?
 Gone.
 I used `cfdisk` to create new ones:
 - `/boot` (512MB, EFI)
 - `/` (40GB, ext4)
 - `/home` (rest of disk, ext4)